Moving Average

 Lengths and Timeframes

 The duration of the moving average is determined by the analysis goals.
-Short moving averages (5-20 periods) are ideal for trading and short-term trends.
+Short-moving averages (5-20 periods) are ideal for trading and short-term trends.
 Chartists interested in medium-term trends favour longer moving averages spanning from 20 to 60 periods.
 Moving averages of 100 or more periods are preferred by long-term investors.

 Some lengths of moving average are more popular than others.
 Perhaps the most popular is the 200-day moving average.
-This is definitely a long-term moving average due to its length.
+This is a long-term moving average due to its length.
 Next, for the medium-term trend, the 50-day moving average is widely used.
 The 50-day and 200-day moving averages are frequently combined by chartists.
 A 10-day moving average was once popular in the short term since it was simple to compute.
 The numbers were simply put together and the decimal point was shifted.

 Trend Identification